okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/style-the-widget/style-okta-hosted/index.md

 ## Bypass the Custom Sign-In Page

 Use the `/login/default` backdoor sign-in URL to bypass the custom sign-in page.
-If, for example, something goes wrong with your customizations and your sign-in page won't load, add `/login/default` to the end of your Okta URL to bring up the default sign-in page and sign in:
+If, for example, something goes wrong with your customizations and your sign-in page won't load, add `/login/default` to the end of your Okta URL to bring up the default sign-in page and enter your credentials:

 `https://${yourOktaDomain}/login/default`